Top 10 Cover Versions of Led Zeppelin’s Black Dog

 Photo: John Bennett [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

-If you have read any of classicrockhistory.com articles on Led Zeppelin, you may have noticed that Led Zeppelin is our favorite band here at the site.
-You may have also come across an article or two that defines our favorite Led Zeppelin songs.
+If you have read any of the articles on classicrockhistory.com about Led Zeppelin, you may have noticed that Led Zeppelin is our favorite band here at the site.
+You may also have come across an article or two that defines our favorite Led Zeppelin songs.
 High up on that list is the ultimate Led Zeppelin classic, “Black Dog.”
-Released on the bands’ fourth album in 1971, “Black Dog,” opened the album with an incredible guitar and vocal riff that became an instant classic.
+Released on the band’s fourth album in 1971, “Black Dog” opened the album with an incredible guitar-and-vocal riff that became an instant classic.

-The song’s title supposedly developed out of the band noticing a Black Labrador Retriever roaming the grounds outside the studio in which the band was recording Led Zeppelin Four.
-The main classic riff of the song has been attributeed as being composed by the band’s bassist and keyboardist, John Paul Jones.
+The song’s title supposedly developed from the band noticing a Black Labrador Retriever roaming the grounds outside the studio where they were recording Led Zeppelin IV.
+The song’s classic riff has been attributed to the band’s bassist and keyboardist, John Paul Jones.
 The publishing credit listing Jones first confirms his important contribution to the song.

-The song time shifting meter was written on purpose to make it a difficult song to cover.
+The song’s time-shifting meter was written on purpose to make it difficult to cover.
 Jimmy Page has confirmed that in multiple interviews.
-Regardless of the songs intricate rhythms, many artists have attempted to cover the song.
+Despite its intricate rhythms, many artists have attempted to cover it.
 Some have done great versions while others have been quite comical.
 Here is a list of ten of our favorites.
 Let us know if we missed yours.

 # 10 – Lou Gramm

-Starting out our Top 10 Led Zeppelin “Black Dog,” cover versions list is Lou Gramm’s cool version of the Led Zeppelin classic.
-You simply just can’t sing Black Dog if you don’t have a great voice.
-There are not many who can come close to Robert Plant’s vocals chops, so covering “Black Dog,” is almost an exercise in futility if you don’t bring something creative to the mix.
-Lou Gramm who will always be in our book the one and only voice of Foreigner, stands as one of the great voices of classic rock.
-Lou Gramm’s version of “Black Dog,” was released on the 1997 import cd Stairway to Heaven which was a compilation CD that featured Zakk Wylde on guitar and many guest artists including Lita Ford, Tim Pierce, and Jeff Pilson.
+Starting our Top 10 Led Zeppelin “Black Dog” cover versions list is Lou Gramm’s cool version of the classic.
+You simply can’t sing Black Dog if you don’t have a great voice.
+There are not many who can come close to Robert Plant’s vocal chops, so covering “Black Dog” is almost an exercise in futility if you don’t bring something creative to the mix.
+Lou Gramm, who will always be in our book the one and only voice of Foreigner, stands as one of the great voices of classic rock.
+Lou Gramm’s version of “Black Dog” was released on the 1997 import CD Stairway to Heaven, a compilation featuring Zakk Wylde on guitar and many guest artists, including Lita Ford, Tim Pierce, and Jeff Pilson.

 # 9 – Dread Zeppelin